 A more advanced type of scraping is database scraping in which the scraper interacts with an application on the site to retrieve content from its database.
 For example, sophisticated bots can be programmed to make thousands of requests to internal application programming interfaces (APIs) for some associated data – like product prices or contact details – that are stored in a database and delivered to a browser via HTTP requests.

 Collecting and copying these large data repositories requires an enormous amount of processing power.
 While businesses engaged in legitimate scraping activity invest in vast server arrays to process the data, criminals are more likely to employ a network of hundreds or thousands of hijacked computers, known as a botnet, which spreads the processing load and helps to mask the malicious activity by distributing the data requests.

 Web Scraping is a Growing Business Problem

 Web scraping is a rapidly growing threat for many industries with travel and hospitality, e-commerce and media being top targets.
-Also, the more successful your business, the more likely you will be scraped by competitors, which fuels more targeted attacks.
+Also, across all industries, the more successful your business, the more likely you will be scraped by competitors, which fuels more targeted attacks.

 Scraping bots are increasingly more sophisticated and increasingly difficult to detect because they can imitate normal human interactions.
-Every part of user behavior— mouse movement, keyboard clicking and typing—is mimicked by bots, but there is no purchase.
-Scraping bot attacks have also become more widely distributed, mounting low and slow attacks that use thousands of different IP addresses, each only requesting a few pages of content, and rotating browser user-agents which makes them harder to detect.
-It is common practice to develop and continuously improve scraping bots to maintain an edge on the competition.
+Every part of user behavior— mouse movement, keyboard clicking and typing—is mimicked by bots, but there is no intent to these actions other than collecting data.